MikeAvgeros/code-with-mike/README.md

       This project is developed as a Minimal Viable Product.
 There will be room for future improvements and releases incorporating additional pages and features as well as improved design and navigation.

     - #### **Current features (Users)**
-      - Users can create an account and get a confirmation email
+      - Users can create an account and get a confirmation email.
-      - Users can easily login and logout from their account
+      - Users can easily login and logout from their account.
-      - Users can reset their password and get a confirmation email
+      - Users can reset their password and get a confirmation email.
-      - Users can personalise their profile, add a profile picture as well as delete their account if they wish
+      - Users can personalise their profile, add a profile picture as well as delete their account if they wish.
-      - Users can add courses to the cart or save them in a wishlist
+      - Users can add courses to the cart or save them in a wishlist.
-      - Users can update or delete their cart and place an order
+      - Users can update or delete their cart and place an order.
-      - Users can make a fake payment using Stripe at checkout and get a confirmation email
+      - Users can make a fake payment using Stripe at checkout and get a confirmation email.
-      - Users can view a list of previously purchased courses
+      - Users can view a list of previously purchased courses.
-      - Users can add, edit or delete a review about a purchased course as well as view all their reviews
+      - Users can add, edit or delete a review about a purchased course as well as view all their reviews.
-      - Users can contact the website owner to ask questions or send feedback
+      - Users can contact the website owner to ask questions or send feedback.
-      - Users can view a list of available courses and categories
+      - Users can view a list of available courses and categories.
-      - Users can view promotions and offers
+      - Users can view promotions and offers.
-      - Users can view reviews from other buyers
+      - Users can view reviews from other buyers.

     - #### **Current features (Admin)**
-      - Admins can create/view/update/delete courses via the admin page
+      - Admins can create/view/update/delete courses via the admin page.
-      - Admins can create/view/update/delete categories via the admin page
+      - Admins can create/view/update/delete categories via the admin page.
-      - Admins can create/view/update/delete promotions via the admin page
+      - Admins can create/view/update/delete promotions via the admin page.
-      - Admins can create/view/update/delete reviews via the admin page
+      - Admins can create/view/update/delete reviews via the admin page.
-      - Admins can create/view/update/delete orders via the admin page
+      - Admins can create/view/update/delete orders via the admin page.
-      - Admins can create/view/update/delete user accounts via the admin page
+      - Admins can create/view/update/delete user accounts via the admin page.
-      - Admins can add certain permissions/priviledges to certain groups of users via the admin page
+      - Admins can add certain permissions/priviledges to certain groups of users via the admin page.
-      - Admins can choose to showcase featured courses, reviews and promotions
+      - Admins can choose to showcase featured courses, reviews and promotions.
-      - Admins can view successful, pending and failed payments in Stripe's dashboard
+      - Admins can view successful, pending and failed payments in Stripe's dashboard.
-      - Admins can receive emails from the site using a custom email account created for this project
+      - Admins can receive emails from the site using a custom email account created for this project.
-      - Admins can update how http error responses are displayed to the user
+      - Admins can update how http error responses are displayed to the user.

 	  - #### **Current website features**
-      - Display text, images and information in an engaging way
+      - Display text, images and information in an engaging way.
-      - Intuitive and user-friendly navigation and structure
+      - Intuitive and user-friendly navigation and structure.
-      - Responsive website that can be accessed from various devices
+      - Responsive website that can be accessed from various devices.

     - #### **Future features**
       -

     - #### **Business rules**
-      - A category which contains courses cannot be deleted
+      - A category which contains courses cannot be deleted.
-      - An order which contains order items cannot be deleted
+      - An order which contains order items cannot be deleted.
-      - Orders will be set as 'pending' upon creation and 'success' upon successful payment
+      - Orders will be set as 'pending' upon creation and 'success' upon successful payment.

     - #### **Constraints**
       - Technical skills: The site owner is still learning Python and is new to Django and React which may impact on the successful implementation of the planned features.